 1. HEALING AFTER LOSS: Daily Meditations For Working Through Grief

 By Martha Whitmore Hickman

 If you only get one book, this should be it.
-Each day has a one page inspiring story and mediation to think about.
+Each day has a one-page inspiring story and meditation to think about.
 The passages are easy to read in under five minutes, which is a blessing for those of us dealing with the lack of concentration that comes with intense grief.
-The passages contain deep, thought provoking, yet hopeful reflections for those suffering from devastating loss.
+The passages contain deep, thought-provoking, yet hopeful reflections for those suffering from devastating loss.

 2. IT’S OK THAT YOU’RE NOT OK: Meeting Grief and Loss in a Culture That Doesn’t Understand